romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 It is safe to use `...req.body` because `body` was validated and all unknown keys were stripped out of it.

-Inside of error handler, first, we check `err instanceof db.user.error` to know if this error belongs to the user model, then we check `err.isUnique` to ensure this is a unique violation error.
+Inside of error handler, first, we check `err instanceof db.user.error` to know if this error belongs to the user table, then we check `err.isUnique` to ensure this is a unique violation error.
 And then we check `err.columns.username` and `err.columns.email` to determine which column has failed uniqueness to throw the corresponding error.